bkleinen/bkleinen.github.io/classes/ss2020/m-wt4-ucd/reports/report-2.md

 # Report 2: Visioning and Product Concepts

-The second report is due Sunday, July 9th, 22:00
+The second report is due tbd, 22:00

 It should be submitted to moodle as pdf and contain the following parts: